ninakivu/memory-sweep/README.md

 When you are ready, click on the Start button.
 Observe the grid, some squares will get blue for a little while.
 Click on the squares that you think were blue.
 For each click on a correct square you get 1 point, for each wrong one or missed one, you loose 1.
 Each player will have same number of clicks fr each level.

-Play Memory Sweep right [HERE] (https://ninakivu.github.io/memory-sweep/).
+Play Memory Sweep right [HERE](https://ninakivu.github.io/memory-sweep/).

 ---